Sometimes it’s hard to focus on study. Your productivity and ability to concentrate will be improved if you get into good study habits.

 There is often a temptation to create the perfect plan before you start writing.
 While it’s a good idea to know where you’re going before you start, it’s not necessary to include every detail in your plan.
 Flexibility is part of the writing process.

 Excessive redrafting of your work can be unnecessarily time-consuming.
-It’s usually better to aim for a rough first draft to get the major issues and arguments down on paper, followed by a second draft to fine tune.
+It’s usually better to aim for a rough first draft to get the major issues and arguments down on paper, followed by a second (and possibly third) draft to re-shape your work.
 After that, you should only be doing minor editing and proofreading.

 External distractions can slow you down when you’re studying.
 Multitasking is also unhelpful; aim to do one thing at a time.